Asozusta/web_panel_for_mobile_developers/README.md

 # Web panel for android developers
-Server &amp; Web Client side of an android application . you can manage posts and users and use api to get them
+Server &amp; Client side of an android application . you can manage posts and users and use api to get them

 # Info
 - Code Language : PURE PHP